 1. Deep understanding of users’ needs

-We have the ability and skills to create copyright solutions for users
+We have the ability and skills to create copyright solutions for users with judically definite and secure way

 Our licences are clear and easy to acquire

-We are a respected negotiating partner
+We are a respected agreement and co-operation partner

-We develop digital services and solutions for users
+We develop digital solutions for users

 2. Important services and information for rightsholders